Connected Incomplete Preferences: Connected preferences

 \subsection{A sufficiency theorem}

-We already know that every continuous and connected preference must be gapless.
-In this section, we provide a set of assumptions which constitute a sufficient condition for a preference to be connected.
+We already know that continuous and connected preferences cannot have jumps.
+In this subsection, we provide a set of assumptions which constitute a sufficient condition for a preference to be connected.

-\begin{theorem} If $X$ is compact and $\succsim$ is a continuous and gapless preference with connected indifference classes, then $\succsim$ is connected. \end{theorem}
+\begin{theorem} If $X$ is compact and $\succsim$ is a continuous preference that has connected indifference classes and has no jumps, then $\succsim$ is connected. \end{theorem}